Evaluating the Impact of Inter-cluster Communications in Edge Computing

 \subsection{Inter-cluster Communication Tools}

-Tab.~\ref{tab:comparison-of-tools} lists inter-cluster communication tools that we implement in this paper; Submariner\footnote{https://submariner.io/} (CNCF, RedHat) and Skupper\footnote{https://skupper.io/}, along with the emerging ClusterLink\footnote{https://clusterlink.net/} (IBM)~\cite{Toledo2023}.
-While all three of them tackle the same challenge that is of inter-cluster service communication, each tool has unique features that set it apart.
-Skupper, being a layer 7 interconnect, does not need any further configuration of the CIDR ranges that are used to assign IP addresses to pods or services, making it scale very well with comparably lower configuration effort.
-Submariner on the other hand employs a broker for connection establishment, leading to only this one component having to be publicly accessible; it can potentially even be hosted on hardware that is not part of the communicating clusters.
-This allows for configurationless cluster-to-cluster communication through NAT as well as firewalls.
-ClusterLink in turn provides authentication as well as granular permission and access management on workload, service and cluster level, allowing for a high degree of security and low levels of implicit trust between endpoints.
+Table~\ref{tab:comparison-of-tools} lists the inter-cluster communication tools that we implement in this paper: Submariner\footnote{https://submariner.io/} (CNCF, RedHat) and Skupper\footnote{https://skupper.io/}, along with the emerging ClusterLink\footnote{https://clusterlink.net/} (IBM)~\cite{Toledo2023}.
+While all three tools tackle the same challenge of inter-cluster service communication, each has unique features that set them apart.
+Skupper, being a layer 7 interconnect, does not need any further configuration of the CIDR ranges that are used to assign IP addresses to pods or services, making it scale very well with comparably low configuration effort.
+Submariner on the other hand works on layer 3 and employs a broker for connection establishment, leading to only this one component having to be publicly accessible; it can potentially even be hosted on hardware that is not part of the communicating clusters.
+This allows for cluster-to-cluster communication between dynamic endpoints through NAT as well as firewalls.
+Using HTTP, ClusterLink shares the benefits of layer 7 connections but also provides authentication as well as granular permission and access management on workload, service and cluster level, allowing for a high degree of security and low levels of implicit trust between endpoints.
 All three solutions are written in Go, provide state-of-the-art encryption out of the box and are deployed on top of the respective Kubernetes clusters without the need for modifications of the individual node's operating systems.